virgesmith/demographyMicrosim/README.md

 #### Fertility/mortality rate data

-Fertility and mortality rate data is provided by the [NewETHPOP](www.ethpop.org) project, and gives rates by ethnicity and single year of age, for the entire borough, but does not differentiate on any smaller geographical scale.
+Fertility and mortality rate data is provided by the [NewETHPOP](www.ethpop.org) project, and gives rates by gender (mortality only), ethnicity and single year of age, for the entire borough, but does not differentiate on any smaller geographical scale.

 There is significant variation in the rates for different ethnicities, and it is important that our microsimulation captures this.

 - [TowerHamletsFertility.csv](data/TowerHamletsFertility.csv) - annual fertility rate for (female) persons by age and ethnicity
-- [TowerHamletsMortality.csv](data/TowerHamletsMortality.csv.csv) - annual mortility rate for persons by age and ethnicity
+- [TowerHamletsMortality.csv](data/TowerHamletsMortality.csv.csv) - annual mortality rate for persons by gender by age and ethnicity

 #### Geographical Data